 AN/SPS-67(V) Radar Set

 AN/SPS-67(V)1 was installed in the 1980s on BB, FF, LCC, LHD, LHA, LSD, LPD, CV and CVN-class ships.
 The AN/SPS-67(V)3 was installed beginning in the 1990s on DDG 51-102.
 It was implemented to provide track data to the GWS via AEGIS Command and Decision (C&D).
 AN/SPS-67(V)5 installations began in the 4th quarter of FY07 aboard DDG 72-102 and DDG 103-112.
-It is currently planned to be installed aboard DDG 113-118.
-The AN/SPS-67(V)5 is a Commercial-Off-The-Shelf (COTS) Refresh for AN/SPS-67(V)3 Radar, which eliminates all the Synthesizer Expander Modules, replaces the Signal Processor Unit with new Versa Module Eurocard (VME)-based COTS processors, and still maintains existing (V)3 requirements and interfaces.
+The system is currently being installed on DDG 113-118.
+The AN/SPS-67(V)5 is a Commercial-Off-The-Shelf (COTS) Refresh for AN/SPS-67(V)3 Radar, which eliminates all the Synthesizer Expander Modules, replaces the Signal Processor Unit with new Versa Module Eurocard (VME)-based COTS processors and still maintains existing (V)3 requirements and interfaces.

 The AN/SPS-67(V)5 has been tested and qualified to Shock MIL-STD-901D, Vibration MIL-STD-167 and Electromagnetic Interference certification MIL-STD-461D and E.

 The AN/SPS-67(V)5 radar is maintained by the Electronics Technician rating under Navy Enlisted Classification 9615.
-Tactical operation and monitoring of the radarís AEGIS C&D interface is performed by an Operations Specialist from the shipís Combat Information Center (CIC) console in the Surface Detector Tracker sub-mode, as a collateral duty.
+Tactical operation and monitoring of the radar's AEGIS C&D interface is performed by an Operations Specialist from the ship's Combat Information Center (CIC) console in the Surface Detector Tracker sub-mode, as a collateral duty.
 There are no watch station requirements for this system.

-The maintenance technician is required to troubleshoot, fault isolate, and replace Lowest Replaceable Unit (LRU)-level and, in some instances, even isolate and repair faults at the component level.
+The maintenance technician is required to troubleshoot, fault isolate and replace Lowest Replaceable Unit (LRU)-level and, in some instances, even isolate and repair faults at the component level.
 The Source Maintenance and Recoverability codes in the system's provisioning documentation identify the repair level for each maintenance significant item.
 Troubleshooting and fault isolation of COTS parts is primarily accomplished by system Built-In-Test (BIT) function.
-BIT identifies and isolates 95% of detected faults to a single LRU in the parts it monitors within the Receiver Processor (RP), and up to a maximum of four LRUs within the Receiver/Transmitter (R/T), Power Distribution Unit (PDU), and Antenna Control Unit (ACU).
-BIT measures output power, noise figure, and Voltage Standing Wave Ratio (VSWR) while the radar is operating without degrading the radar performance.
+BIT identifies and isolates 95 percent of detected faults to a single LRU in the parts it monitors within the Receiver Processor (RP), and up to a maximum of four LRUs within the Receiver/Transmitter (R/T), Power Distribution Unit (PDU) and Antenna Control Unit (ACU).
+BIT measures output power, noise figure and Voltage Standing Wave Ratio (VSWR) while the radar is operating without degrading the radar performance.

 The AN/SPS-67(V)5 radar set includes seven (7) major functional elements: Radar Set Control (RSC), R/T, PDU, ACU, Antenna Safety Switch, Antenna, and RP.
 The radar is used on Flight II and IIA DDGs.
 All below deck hardware is located in Radar Room #2, which is in a cipher locked room, with the exception of the RSC which is located in CIC, also a cipher locked area.